Sandra Maas: Career

 In 1986, Maas moved to NBC affiliate KSBY-TV in San Luis Obispo, California, where she co-anchored the 6 and 11 p.m. newscasts.
 Maas also served as the station's medical reporter at the start of the AIDS crisis, earning a Golden Mike Award for her on-air work.

 In 1990, Maas relocated to San Diego and CBS Affiliate KFMB-TV, where she co-anchored News 8 at 4pm with Mitch Duncan.
 In addition, she served as the station's medical reporter and worked for CBS Newspath as a national medical correspondent.
 During this time, Maas was also a regular fill-in on the Jeff and Jer Morning Show on Star 94.1.
 In 1993, she had a bit part in the CBS soap opera, The Young and the Restless, playing the role of nurse Sally Winslow.
 In 2001, Maas was part of a mass exodus that left KFMB-TV when it severed ties with the American Federation of Television and Radio Artists.
 She resigned after an unsuccessful contract renegotiation.
 In 2002, Maas was a freelance journalist for then-Fox affiliate XETV in San Diego.
 In 2004, Maas moved to KUSI-TV, serving first as a co-anchor on Good Morning San Diego and in 2006 adding host duties for the lifestyle show Inside San Diego with Andrea Naversen.
 In 2009, she became weeknight co-anchor of The KUSI News at 6 and 10pm with Allen Denton.

-Maas has been mistress of ceremonies of the Ernst & Young Entrepreneur of the Year Awards since 1993.
+Maas has served as a moderator for the Ernst & Young Entrepreneur of the Year Awards from 1993 to 2019.
 She also volunteers as Mistress of Ceremonies or moderator for several non-profit organization events.

-In 2020 Maas joined the board of the “Women’s Museum of California” in San Diego and launched “Trailblazing Women,” a video series that she hosted for the museum.
-In 2022 she was named board president.
-The series won a regional Emmy in 2023.
+In 2020, Maas joined the board of the Women's Museum of California in San Diego and became the board president in 2022.
+As a board member, she launched 'Trailblazing Women,' a video series that she hosted for the museum, which won a regional Emmy in 2023.

+In 2024, Maas became a trustee at the San Diego History Center in Balboa Park and merged Women’s Museum of California into the San Diego History Center in 2025, creating the Center for Women’s History.